ugurcan-sevinc/ugurcan-sevinc/README.md

 **Software Engineer | Flutter Enthusiast | DevOps Aspirant**

-I'm a passionate software engineer with a focus on **Mobile Application Development** and **Web Development**, constantly striving to build innovative and user-friendly applications.
+I'm a passionate software engineer with a focus on **Mobile Application Development** and **Backend Development**, constantly striving to build innovative and user-friendly applications.
 I'm also passionate about learning and am currently expanding my skills to become a **DevOps Engineer** in the near future.

 **Here's what I'm currently up to:**